-Cars are becoming an ever increasing danger for our children.
-As communities get more congested, people get in bigger hurries and drive faster, and which leads to more accidents.
+Street safety for kids is becoming an ever increasing danger.
+As communities get more congested, people get in bigger hurries and drive faster, and this leads to more accidents.
 Around 700 children die each year from car-pedestrian injuries.
 Another 40,000 to 50,000 are treated in hospital emergency rooms for pedestrian injuries and suffer debilitating effects as a result.
 Children four and under account for more than 40 percent of pedestrian injury-related deaths.
 Some other alarming facts to think about: Nearly two-thirds of drivers still speed in school zones, and nearly half of all drivers violate stop signs in places where children walk.

 Child pedestrian safety: Teaching kids how to cross the street